Kannagi-observer/SentenceAnalizeTool/README.md

 # SentenceAnalizeTool
-**This program's aim is making data processing tool for Japanese LLM.**
+**This program's aim is making data processing tool for Japanese NLP.**